nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 4. Add an event : `event`

-Adds an event to PlaNus.
+Users can add an event to PlaNus.

 Format: `event title:TITLE date:DATE from:START_TIME to:END_TIME [desc:DESCRIPTION] [tag:MODULE_CODE]`